EOTSIO/EOTS/README.md

 There is no public testnet running currently.

 ## Supported Operating Systems
-EOT currently supports the following operating systems:
+EOTS currently supports the following operating systems:
 1. Amazon 2017.09 and higher
 2. Centos 7
 3. Fedora 25 and higher (Fedora 27 recommended)